 SOURDOUGH DISCARD WAFFLES

-If you are new to making sourdough starter from scratch, you’ll be thrilled to know there are many recipes you can make with your sourdough discard before it become fully mature and active.
+If you are new to making sourdough starter from scratch, you’ll be thrilled to know there are many recipes you can make with your sourdough discard before it becomes fully mature and active.

 These chocolate chip pumpkin sourdough waffles are just one of the many recipes.